BUCHER, Sir (Francis

 1st Earl Mountbatten of Burma, include correspondence with General Sir

-Francis Robert Roy Bucher relating to Hyderabad, India 1948.
+Francis Robert Roy Bucher and his daughter relating to Hyderabad, India 1948.

 World War 1 - Medal Index Card